yangtianchangxiao/academic/content/home/experience.md

   description = """
   Responsibilities include:

-  * Design  the structure based on coarse fine separation
+  * Designed the mechanical structure with teammates and reduced the structure size of the three-axis stabilizer and ensured the stability of the camera posture through a dual adjustment.
-  * Design the adaptive algorithm (fuzzy PID optimized with a conposition of optimized PSO and GA)
+  * Independently designed the algorithm and applied an optimized fuzzy PID control algorithm based on GA and PSO
 """

 [[experience]]